Things to do in Seville in 1 day

 Qué ver en Sevilla - Maestranza

-Triana neighbourhood
+Walk to the Triana neighbourhood

 I’m from Triana, not Seville”.
 This phrase can be heard a lot from the inhabitants of this neighbourhood, one of the most historic in the city.
 With a working class and seafaring tradition, its streets show the most typical culture of the land, a unique art that will surround you and will not let you escape from it.